OsmosysSoftware/dev-standards/ci-setups/php-github.md

     > Note: In case the project already has some other workflows set up, click on the **New workflow** button on the left side.
 This will take you to the above page.

-3. A new page will open which will by default create a new file `.github/workflows/main.yml` and allow editing it.
+3. A new page will open, which will by default create a new file `.github/workflows/main.yml` and allow editing it.
 For the purposes of this guide, we will rename the file to `php-lint.yml`, though it can be named as seemed fit.

     ![GitHub New workflow](assets/php-github_new-workflow.png)